 I mean, it’s a bit like believing Nazism is a good idea but no being aware of Hitler.
 Or Christianity and being unaware of Jesus.

-On the back of this recent CIS poll, almost running parallel, the Democrats in the US preselected a 28 year old self-declared socialist in prime position on the ticket for the US senate overthrowing a warhorse, an old white guy who was thought to be a shoe-in as the next leader.
+On the back of this recent CIS poll, almost running parallel, the Democrats in the US preselected a 28 year old self-declared socialist in prime position on the ticket for congress overthrowing a warhorse, an old white guy who was thought to be a shoe-in as the next leader.

 And what are the policies of the newby 28 year old?